icebreakerone/ib1-technical-docs/docs/metadata.md

 : The URL of a Scheme Catalog Requirements Document in the Scheme Registry.
 Most metadata files will include this field.

 `ib1:permitGroup`
-: The URL of a group in the Directory to specify which groups may access this data source subject to the Licence in the `dcterms:license` term.
-One or more groups may be specified.
+: The URLs of one or more groups in the Directory which may access this data source subject to the Licence in the `dcterms:license` term, unless the data is open data with a `ib1:sensitivityClass` of `IB1-O`.
 See [Access Control Specification](access_control_specification.md).

 ## Data Service metadata fields

 Data Services are represented by `dcat:DataService` objects with the common mandatory fields and Data Service specific fields.

 `dcat:endpointDescription`
 : The URL of an OpenAPI file, which fully documents the request parameters and responses.
 Responses must use XML or JSON.
-To allow the OpenAPI file to be used by multiple Data Providers, the file may only contain a single Server object, where the `url` is `"{endpointURL}"`, and `variables` sets the default to `"https://endpointurl-not-specified.ib1.org"`.
+To allow the OpenAPI file to be used by multiple Data Providers, the file may only contain a single [Server object](https://swagger.io/specification/#server-object), where the `url` is `"{endpointURL}"`, and `variables` sets the default to `"https://endpointurl-not-specified.ib1.org"`.

 `dcat:endpointURL`
 : The URL of this specific instance of the API.
 It is interpolated into the `url` specified in the OpenAPI file using the `endpointURL` variable.

 `ib1:heartbeatDescription`
-: The URL of an OpenAPI file (with Server specified as `dcat:endpointDescription`), which contains a single Path with a 200 response defined.
+: An optional URL of an OpenAPI file (with Server specified as `dcat:endpointDescription`), which contains a single Path with a 200 response defined.
 This term will typically be the URL of one of a small number of standard OpenAPI files published in the Registry.

 Any additional metadata defined by published Standards may be added.